defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 Fortunately SwiftUI provides an answer in the form of coordinators.
 The `UIViewRepresentable` protocol namely lets you optionally implement a `makeCoordinator()` method, from which you can return an instance of a custom type.
 SwiftUI calls this method before creating the UIKit view from the first time, associates the coordinator with it, and keeps the coordinator alive for as long as the `UIView` is in use.

 We don't know much about the coordinator type we need yet, except that it must store our data source.
 After initial creation, this coordinator is provided to the `makeUIView(context:)` method through the context parameter as a constant.
-We must be able to mutate the contained data source reference after the `UICollectionView` has been instantiated (the diffable data source namely requires the collection view at initialization time), so our `Coordinator` is required to be a `class`:
+We must be able to mutate the contained data source reference after the `UICollectionView` has been instantiated (the diffable data source namely requires the collection view at initialization time), so our `Coordinator` needs to be a `class`:

 {% highlight swift %}
 struct CollectionView<Section: Hashable, Item: Hashable>: UIViewRepresentable {